Royal Commission for Riyadh City

+The Royal Commission for Riyadh City (RCRC) is the upper-level government authority responsible for the strategic planning and development of Riyadh, the capital of Saudi Arabia.
+It works alongside the Riyadh Municipality, which functions as the city's lower-level municipal authority and is responsible for local municipal administration and services.

 History

 The Royal Commission for Riyadh City was established during the reign of King Faisal as the High Commission for the Development of Arriyadh through a resolution of the Council of Ministers decree No. 717, dated 20 June 1974 (29/05/1394H) to realize the will of the Custodian of the Two Holy Mosques to establish a joint authority that leads, supervises and orchestrates the comprehensive development of the city of Riyadh.
 Arriyadh Development Authority (ARA) was formed on 13 June 1983 (02/09/1403H) as the High Commission's executive, technical and administrative arm.
 In August 2019 (29/12/1440H), the High Commission and the ARA were transformed into the Royal Commission for Riyadh City.

 Responsibilities

 The Royal Commission for Riyadh will take the responsibilities of Riyadh Development Authority.
 These responsibilities include setting up the policies for the metropolitan development as well as supervising the strategic programs and plans from the study to the implementation.